paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 Parsing the Arguments
 ------------------------------

-Once whe have the C function correctly declared then the arguments have to parsed according to their types.
+Once we have the C function correctly declared then the arguments have to parsed according to their types and, if required, converted to C types (so-called "unboxing").
 This is done using the `PyArg_ParseTuple()`_ and `PyArg_ParseTupleAndKeywords()`_ (ignoring “old-style” functions which use `PyArg_Parse <https://docs.python.org/3/c-api/arg.html#c.PyArg_Parse>`_).